Welcome to myKlovr!

-Searching for the right colleges is important but can also be overwhelming and frustrating.
+The next tool is the College Finder.
 Our College Finder has seven different sections, each of which offers a range of search criteria.
 There are a lot of colleges and universities in our database, so you’d better use the filters if you want to find the colleges that are right for you.

 You can jump from one search section to another, go back, add, change and remove filters as much as you want.
 The search results will be continuously updated.
 If you see very few colleges there, it is because you have added too many search filters, or some criteria are inconsistent.
 In such case, you need to reduce the number of search criteria or adjust them.

 Play with the College Finder as much as you want.
 Try different searches.
 Selecting colleges is important because you are choosing a place where you are going to spend an important part of your life.
 Make sure that you love every day of your college years.